 A permit must be obtained before the construction of a bore because:

-You can apply for a permit through:
+You can apply for a permit through the Department for Environment and Water.

 Avoiding contamination is important because bore water that becomes polluted can be difficult and expensive to treat.
 Ways you can prevent your bore water from becoming contaminated include: